contensis/contensis.github.io/docs-src/entries/view-and-filter-entries.md

 ### Filter by language *(licensed feature)*
 When a multilingual license key is present in Contensis, then the ability to filter entries by language will be present in the entries listing screen.

 You can filter the entries by changing the language in the dropdown.
-By default the entries listing is filtered to the default language of the project.
+By default, the entries listing is filtered to the default language of the project.